dcos/examples/msoms/1.9/README.md

 Setting up OMS from the DC/OS universe
 ======================================

-This article assumes that you have set up an DC/OS and have deployed simple web container applications on the cluster.
+This article assumes that you have set up a DC/OS cluster and have deployed simple web container applications on the cluster.

 ### Pre-requisite